DanielO/blt-src/doc/tabset.rst

   See the button's **-activebackground** and **-activeforeground** options.
   *TabName* is an index, label, or tag but may not refer to more than one tab.
 Only one tab button may be active at a time.

+*pathName* **xbutton bind** *tagName* ?\ *sequence*\ ? ?\ *cmdString*\ ?
+  Associates *cmdString* with *tagName* such that whenever the event sequence given by *sequence* occurs for the X button of the tab with this tag, *cmdString* will be invoked.
+The syntax is similar to the Tk **bind** command except that it operates on tabs, rather than widgets.
+See the **bind** manual entry for complete details on *sequence* and the substitutions performed on *cmdString*.

+  If all arguments are specified then a new binding is created, replacing any existing binding for the same *sequence* and *tagName*.
+If the first character of *cmdString* is "+" then *cmdString* augments an existing binding rather than replacing it.
+If no *cmdString* argument is provided then the command currently associated with *tagName* and *sequence* (it's an error occurs if there's no such binding) is returned.
+If both *cmdString* and *sequence* are missing then a list of all the event sequences for which bindings have been defined for *tagName*.

 *pathName* **xbutton cget** *option*
   Returns the current value of the button configuration option given by